What does SDLC acronym stand for in software development?

-What does Software Development Life Cysle (SDLC) consist of?
+What does Software Development Life Cycle (SDLC) consist of?

-The best is always to see some graphical representation, and here you go – a simplified SDL process stage diagram:
+The best is always to see some graphical representation, and here you go – a simplified SDLC process stage diagram:

 1. Requirement analysis

-The requirement analysis stage is the most important in SDLC.
+The stage of analysis of requirements is the most important in SDLC.
 It is usually performed by the senior members of the software development team, marketing and industry experts.
 This is the crucial part of the project where the software development team leadership must understand the essence of the software to be developed, the specifics of the business cases and the potential prevalence of the software being development over the products of competitors, assuming they exist in the market.